-A valve is responsible for regulating the amount of fuel and air that goes into an engine’s combustion chamber.
-Since the combustion chamber is pressurized, its contents look for an escape route after every cycle.
-It is possible for the combustion gases to leak into the valves and get mixed up with fuel.
-To stop that from happening valve sleeves are put in place.
-Furthermore, it is also possible for the engine oil circulating through the system to get sucked in the valve chamber.
+A valve is responsible for regulating the amount of fuel and air entering the combustion chamber of an engine.
+Since the combustion chamber is under pressure, its contents search for an escape route after each cycle.
+It is possible that the combustion gases escape into the valves and mix with the fuel.
+To prevent this, valve sleeves are used.
+It is also possible that the engine oil circulating through the system is sucked into the valve chamber.

-To prevent that from happening valve seals are used to shut off the passage of oil.
-Valve seals are made of high-quality hardened rubber which maintains the pressure in the combustion chamber and prevents foreign objects from entering into the system.
-Over time these seals deteriorate and your engine starts to feel the effects.
-As a driver, you should be aware of when that happens.
+To prevent this, valve seals are used to shut off the passage of the oil.
+The valve seals are made of high-quality hardened rubber that maintains pressure in the combustion chamber and prevents foreign matter from entering the system.
+Over time, these seals deteriorate and your engine begins to feel the effects.
+As a driver, you should be aware of when this happens.
 Fortunately, there are some signs that can help you detect valve seal failure.

 Symptoms of a Valve Seal Failure

 A failure of the valve seal is easy to detect when you start a cold engine.
 When you start your car after a long time, take a look under the valve cover and at the top of the engine head.
 There should be residual oil there, which must have got over there because of a leaking valve seal.
 In addition, you will also see a thick white cloud of smoke from your car’s exhaust when the engine is cold started, which largely means that the valve seals of your engine have been damaged.